tensorflow/addons/README.md

 This variable defaults to `True` on Windows and macOS, and `False` on Linux.

 #### Proxy Maintainership
-TensorFlow Addons has been designed to compartmentalize subpackages and submodules so that they can be maintained by users who have expertise and a vested interest in that component.
+TensorFlow Addons has been designed to compartmentalize submodules so that they can be maintained by community users who have expertise, and a vested interest in that component.
+We heavily encourage users to submit sign up to maintain a submodule by submitting your username to the [CODEOWNERS](.github/CODEOWNERS) file.

-Subpackage maintainership will only be granted after substantial contribution has been made in order to limit the number of users with write permission.
+Full write access will only be granted after substantial contribution has been made in order to limit the number of users with write permission.
 Contributions can come in the form of issue closings, bug fixes, documentation, new code, or optimizing existing code.
 Submodule maintainership can be granted